Course Level

 Master of Laboratory Medicine

 The Laboratory Medicine program is designed for graduates of biology, biotechnology, biomedical science, or related degrees.
+If you are interested in a career in diagnostic pathology or medical research, this is the program for you.
 You will gain first-hand experience of the latest advances in diagnostic medicine.
 You will develop the knowledge and skills to be a key player in the innovation and development of the industry.
 This program covers practical laboratory skills and advanced, innovative techniques in diagnostic pathology.
 It also includes extensive placement experiences in research facilities and professional diagnostic laboratories, with a minimum of 16 weeks of career ready placement.

 Campus | Duration | Fees | ATAR |